 Occupational therapy plays a role in helping students engage in activities of daily living, such as educational activities, work, play, leisure and social participation.
 In the school setting, activities of daily living include academic and non-academic activities such as social skills, math, reading, writing, PE and recess participation, and self-help skills.
 When students need assistance with self-help skills such as washing hands, managing clothes for toileting, and tying shoes, a referral for occupational therapy is usually made.
 Students with physical disabilities also qualify for occupational therapy services when they have delays with fine motor skills such as cutting with scissors, typing and handwriting.
 The occupational therapist sometimes works directly with students once or twice per week, and sometimes the therapist’s role is to consult with the teachers and parents and make recommendations.

-There are many other accommodations that can be made for physically disabled children who attend public schools.
+There are many other accommodations that can be made for children with physical disabilities who attend public schools.
 For example, children who use a wheelchair or who walk with the assistance of crutches, braces or a walker can be given access to a school elevator in multi-level buildings.
 Appropriate accommodations should also ensure that these students have the necessary amount of physical space necessary to maneuver about in a classroom setting.

 Students who struggle with communication as a result of a disorder such as cerebral palsy may benefit from speech/language therapy, communication boards, voice synthesizers or other assistive technology.
 Speech and language disorders refer to problems with communication related to areas such as oral motor function.
 These problems can range from basic sound substitutions to the inability to understand and use language or speak functionally.
 Speech and language disorders can be caused by hearing loss, neurological problems, brain injury, intellectual disability or physical impairments such as cleft lip or palate.
 In many cases, however, the cause is unknown.
 These impairments involve communication disorders such as stuttering, articulation problems, language impairments or a voice issue that adversely affects a child’s education.